 Treatment of HPV

-A cure for HPV does not exist as of yet, however healthcare professionals can treat certain conditions caused by HPV.
-For instance, genital warts can be treated by medications, surgery.
+A cure for HPV does not exist as of yet, however, healthcare professionals can treat certain conditions caused by HPV.
+For instance, genital warts can be treated with medications or surgery.
 Lasers or cryosurgery.

 Vaccinations for HPV

 It is important to prevent HPV on a global level.
 It is a major cause of cervical cancer in women.
 The World Health Organization strongly recommends vaccination against the various strains of HPV.
 Moreover, it also encourages the vaccination of females aged 9 to 14 years old.
 Vaccinating male children is also a suggestion by experts.
 Also read: Can You Donate Blood If You Have Herpes?

 How Does A Married Woman Get HPV – Conclusion

 It is very important to get vaccinated for the different strains of HPV to prevent it.
 Females should undergo a Pap test as well.
 However, it is a common disease that goes away on its own.
 But infected patients must consult a doctor as they start noticing the first signs of HPV.